Hi, I'm Noah Weidner!I'm currently freelancing and looking for my next opportunity.

 Masterworks Case Study (Sr. Copywriter)

 January 2023.
 Passed.I applied for a Senior Copywriter role at Masterworks.
 The feedback that I got from the creative team was positive and I proceeded to a late-stage interview.
-However, the company ultimately decided to go with a candidate local to their office in New York City.
+However, I ended up not going to work with the company given critical media which came out about the business.

 TheStreet Case Study (Writer, Market & Breaking News Team)